 Ecuador was meant to be a quick stop-over en route to Peru.
 That quick stop-over turned into 43 days.
 This country turned out be more incredible than I could have ever imagined.
 Ecuador is criminally overlooked and severely underrated, despite boasting some of my favorite places I have ever traveled to.
 Despite spending six weeks in this stunning country, I still feel like there is so much more that I need to see.
 For the perfect mix of beautiful scenery, bustling nightlife, and once-in-a-lifetime experiences, here are the best places in Ecuador to visit.

 Let’s start off with my favorite.
 Cuenca was one of my last stops in Ecuador and I almost skipped it since it was a bit out of the way.
-My original plan was to head down to Mancora from Montañita but through word of mouth, I decided that Cuenca was not somewhere that I could miss.
+My original plan was to head down to Mancora from Montañita but through word of mouth, I decided that Cuenca was a can’t miss destination.
 I took a bus from Montañita to Guayaquil and then to Cuenca.
 The 3-hour journey from Guayaquil to Cuenca affirmed to me that I made the right choice before I even arrived in the city itself.

 Driving through Parque Nacional El Cajas was as stunning of a drive as you could imagine.
 Shortly after, we rolled into the valley where Cuenca was situated.
 Surrounded by mountains with rivers running alongside the city, I already knew I was going to love it here.
 I didn’t even visit the stunning colonial city center until two days later and I was already convinced that Cuenca was the best city in Ecuador.